The geometry of $C^{1,\alpha}$ flat isometric immersions: A second fundamental form for isometries

-Now, we have, since $\nabla v^{(\e)} \to \nabla v$ in $L^2(V)$, for all $\psi \in C^\infty_c(V)$: The third term obviously converges to $0$, and so does the second term by Lemma \ref{strange}.
-The vanishing of the first term is less obvious, but faster.
-It directly follows from Proposition \ref{Adet0}.
+In order to show (a), we first observe that since $\nabla v^{(\e)} \to \nabla v$ in $L^2(V)$, for all $\psi \in C^\infty_c(V)$ we obtain: The third term obviously converges to $0$, and so does the first term by Proposition \ref{Adet0}.
+For the second term, we have, using Proposition \ref{2nd}, \eqref{curle0} and \eqref{errest} This completes the proof of (a).